Genez-io/deployapps-landing-page/content/posts/chatgpt_app.md

 <p style="color: red; font-weight: bold">>>>>> PLEASE check and correct alert issues and delete this message and the inline alerts.<hr></p>

 In this tutorial, I will show you how to create an app called the Rephrasing App.
-The app that you are going to build has a simple UI written in React, uses the ChatGPT API and is deployed on genezio.
+The app that you are going to build has a simple UI written in React, uses the ChatGPT API and is deployed on DeployApps.

 It will have two main components: the frontend which will consist of a simple chat-like interface, and the backend which exposes a function meant to rephrase your input text.
 Once implemented, the Rephrasing App can be used to rephrase text, write better articles or even upgrade your CV.